WCSCourses/prs_2023/modules/Day3.docx.md

 > 💬 While you can read the GMT file using Excel.
 You should be aware that Excel has a tendency to convert gene names into dates (e.g. SEPT9 to Sep-9)
 >
 ---

 As GMT format does not contain the chromosomal location for each individual gene, an additional file is required to provide the chromosoaml location such that SNPs can be map to genes.

 ### General Transfer Format file
 The General Transfer Format (GTF) file contains the chromosomal coordinates for each gene.
-It is a tab separated file and all but the final field in each feature line must contain a value.
+It is a **tab** separated file and all but the final field in each feature line must contain a value.
 "Empty" columns should be denoted with a ‘.’.
 You can read the full format specification here.
-One column that might be of particular interest is column 3: feature, which indicates what feature that line of GTF represents.
+One column that might be of particular interest is column 3: **feature**, which indicates what feature that line of GTF represents.
 This allows us to select or ignore features that are of interest.

 You can find the description of each feature [here](http://www.sequenceontology.org/browser/obob.cgi).

+### Browser Extensible Data (BED)
+Browser Extensible Data (BED) file (diﬀerent to the binary ped file from PLINK) is a file format to define genetic regions.
+It contains 3 required fields per line (chromosome, start coordinate and end coordinate) together with 9 additional optional field.
+A special property of BED is that it is a 0-based format, i.e. chromosome starts at 0, as opposed to the usual 1-based format such as the PLINK format.
+For example, a SNP on chr1:10000 will be represented as: